 DVB-H is a technical specification for the transmission of digital TV to handheld receivers such as mobile telephones and PDAs.
 Published as a formal standard (EN 203 204) by ETSI in November 2004, it is a physical layer specification designed to enable the efficient delivery of IP-encapsulated data over terrestrial networks.
 The creation of DVB-H, which is closely related to DVB-T, also entailed modifications of some other DVB standards dealing with data broadcasting, Service Information, etc. It can be used as a bearer in conjunction with the DVB-IPDC systems layer specifications or alternatively with the OMA BCAST specifications.

-In March 2008 the European Commission endorsed DVB-H as the recommended standard for mobile TV in Europe, instructing EU member states to encourage its implementation
+In March 2008 the European Commission endorsed DVB-H as the recommended standard for mobile TV in Europe, instructing EU member states to encourage its implementation that, however, has not been successful as expected.

 DVB-T2